sungsoo/sungsoo.github.io/_posts/2015-09-03-diving-into-spark-streaming-execution-model.md

 ---

-Diving into Spark Streaming’s Execution Model
+Diving into Spark Streaming's Execution Model
 =============================================

 With so many distributed stream processing engines available, people